manning/MergeAlgorithms/README.md

 **3.**
 Let's now write a solution using a merge algorithm.
-It'd be by far the best if you can just write your own merge algorithm for postings list intersection from first principles, but if you can't remember what that's about, you could look at Figure 1.6 of the textbook.
+It'd be by far the best if you can just write your own merge algorithm for postings list intersection from first principles!
+However, if you can't remember what that's about, you could look at Figure 1.6 of the textbook.
 Check that your solution works on our test cases.

 **4.**